UT San Antonio Academic Innovation

 Overview

-This information outlines the implications of the final rule under Title II (subpart H) of the Americans with Disabilities Act (ADA) for web content and mobile application accessibility, including the rule's mandate for proactive accessibility of UTSA digital content by April 24, 2026.
+This information outlines the implications of the final rule under Title II (subpart H) of the Americans with Disabilities Act (ADA) for web content and mobile application accessibility, including the rule's mandate for proactive accessibility of UT San Antonio digital content by April 24, 2026.

 Note: Additional guidance and clarification may be added.